 Preventing Concrete Spalling

 There are a few different ways to prevent concrete spalling or cancer.
 One of the ways is to protect the steel reinforcement bar from corrosion by providing the right amount of concrete cover, to begin with.
-One inch of cover is needed for rebar, so rebar should not be placed at a distance lesser than an inch from the concrete surface.
+One inch of cover is needed for rebar, it should not be positioned at a distance lesser than an inch from the concrete surface.
 In addition, concrete needs to be appropriately amalgamated while it is being installed.

 Air entrainment is another method of preventing concrete spalling.
 It is the introduction of small bubbles in the concrete by adding an air entraining agent, such as Portland cement or a surfactant while mixing the concrete.